pensive612/adamin-style-seed/README.md

 Just a starting point that I recreate all to often when setting up projects.
 Its a mixture of resources that I use when prototyping and designing

-I've grown to like it.
+I've grown really accustomed to it.
 And I'll probably keep updating it as time goes by.

 Couple of notes: